geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Yet paus'd the bashful maid, and fear'd to find
 Those gentle looks bely a sterner mind.

-" Blest be the events unknown," exclaim'd the king,
+Blest be the events unknown,exclaim'd the king,
-" That to these realms so fair a stranger bring!
+That to these realms so fair a stranger bring!
 "•' If ours to grant, we grant thy boon unheard.
-" Or as a favour be thy suit declar'd,
+Or as a favour be thy suit declar'd,

 book iv.
 THE SEA.
 17?

-" If wealth can aid, our treasur'd stores command, 520 " If arms, ourself, and all our subject band!"
+If wealth can aid, our treasur'd stores command, 520 If arms, ourself, and all our subject band!"

 Before his throne she fell; the monarch tried
 In vain to raise her, while she thus replied:
-" Thanks, generous king! but till thine answer seals
+Thanks, generous king! but till thine answer seals
-" My future fortune, here thy suppliant kneels;
+My future fortune, here thy suppliant kneels;
-" Nor arms, nor wealth can aid; for tho' unknown,
+Nor arms, nor wealth can aid; for tho' unknown,
-" The boon I crave depends on thee alone.
+The boon I crave depends on thee alone.
-" Soon will the charm's resistless force compel
+Soon will the charm's resistless force compel
-" A weeping victim to thy regal cell,
+A weeping victim to thy regal cell,
-" Unless thy soul relenting, shall resign .530
+Unless thy soul relenting, shall resign .530

-" The Veil that joins Miranda's fate with thine;
+The Veil that joins Miranda's fate with thine;
-" Vain were thy love, thy splendour, to impart
+Vain were thy love, thy splendour, to impart
-" One throb of pleasure to her bleeding heart,
+One throb of pleasure to her bleeding heart,
-" For tho' thy graces might her favour claim,
+For tho' thy graces might her favour claim,
-" The heart once pledged, admits no second flame;
+The heart once pledged, admits no second flame;
-" O'er her young mind a valiant warrior reigns,
+O'er her young mind a valiant warrior reigns,
-" Whom captive here a cruel nymph detains,
+Whom captive here a cruel nymph detains,
-" His freedom grant — let my entreaties move,
+His freedom grant — let my entreaties move,
-" And wed a nymph who gives thee all her love;
+And wed a nymph who gives thee all her love;
-" Before thee now she waits, in hope and fear — 540
+Before thee now she waits, in hope and fear — 540
-" Oh! crown those hopes, and grant my earnest prayer!"
+Oh! crown those hopes, and grant my earnest prayer!"